wreckingballgames/Nokia3310Jam6/design/high_level/systems_overview.md

 - Some states of the stage affect game difficulty (see generation) including a difficulty factor used for some calculations which is incremented every time a stage is completed
 - Every new stage is harder than the previous one

+## UI

+- Receive information about the game and draw it to a HUD on the screen
+- Facilitate sending information back from inputs (buttons)

+## Scenes

+- Manage the transition between different scenes (for example, between main menu, stages, and game over scenes)